-Keep reading for our favorite foods to support optimal mental wellbeing—and if you’re interested in learning more, join us in two weeks for our class on nutrition for mental health.
+Keep reading for our favorite foods to support optimal mental wellbeing—and if you’re interested in learning more, book an appointment with our dietician to find out what late-winter foods can help your specific needs.

 Inflammation appears to influence the development of depression and anxiety in numerous ways.
 For one thing, inflammatory molecules can damage our mitochondria, influencing energy production and efficiency within our brains.
 Inflammation also impacts the synthesis and activity of neurotransmitters, such as serotonin, dopamine, and GABA.
 So, how does this relate to salmon?
 Salmon, along with other cold water fatty fish (sardines, lake trout, mackerel, tuna), provide us with anti-inflammatory omega 3 fatty acids.
 Additionally, salmon is an excellent source of tryptophan, an amino acid that our body uses to make serotonin.
 And optimal levels of serotonin = optimal mood.